mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 ## Fixing Keyboard Backtick/Tilde

-The ISO keyboard has one huge disadvantage: the tilde/backtick key is located above "Option" ⌥ instead of below "Esc".
+The ISO English International keyboard has one huge disadvantage: the tilde/backtick key is located above "Option" ⌥ instead of below "Esc".
 We'll fix that using [Ukelele](https://software.sil.org/ukelele/):

 * Install [Ukelele](https://software.sil.org/ukelele/) and run it